 Mercer is a very small borough located in the state of Pennsylvania.
 With a population of 1,936 people and three constituent neighborhoods, Mercer is the 601st largest community in Pennsylvania.
-Mercer has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Much of the housing stock in Mercer was built prior to World War II, making it one of the older and more historic boroughs in the country.

-Mercer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Mercer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mercer is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Mercer who work in office and administrative support (16.21%), sales jobs (10.87%), and food service (10.20%).
+There are especially a lot of people living in Mercer who work in office and administrative support (16.11%), food service (10.97%), and sales jobs (10.87%).

-The education level of Mercer citizens is a little higher than the average for US cities and towns: 23.04% of adults in Mercer have at least a bachelor's degree.
+The population of Mercer overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Mercer, 24.96% have at least a bachelor's degree.

 The people who call Mercer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mercer residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mercer include Irish, English, Scots-Irish, and Italian.
+Important ancestries of people in Mercer include Irish, English, Italian, and Polish.

 The most common language spoken in Mercer is English.
-Other important languages spoken here include German and Korean.
+Other important languages spoken here include Spanish and West Germanic languages.